 Evaporation is everywhere!
 Here are a few examples that you encounter every day:

-- Drying clothes outside: When you hang wet clothes in the sun, the water from the fabric evaporates, leaving it dry.
+- Drying laundry outdoors: When you hang wet clothes in the sun, the water from the fabric evaporates, leaving it dry.

 - Perspiration on the skin: When you are hot, your body releases sweat.
 Evaporating from the surface of the skin, it cools you down.